Joeseff6/CLIEmployeeTracker/README.md

 `cp .env.example .env`

+## Important for first time use:

-After connecting to the MySQL server, __you must__ use the queries in /db/employeesSeeds.SQL before invoking the CLIEmployeeTracker.
+After connecting to the MySQL server, __you must__ use the queries in /db/employeesSeeds.SQL before invoking the CLIEmployeeTracker if using for the first time.
+The queries can be copy and pasted as is in the SQL software.

 # Tasks to Complete the Job :white_check_mark: